armandojaleo/CosmoEmbedings/docs/sdk_detailed.md

-# CosmicEmbeddings SDK - Detailed Documentation
+# CosmoEmbeddings SDK - Detailed Documentation

-This document provides detailed information about the CosmicEmbeddings SDK, including API references, examples, and best practices.
+This document provides detailed information about the CosmoEmbeddings SDK, including API references, examples, and best practices.

 ## Table of Contents